WesUnwin/redux-rest-client/README.md

   export default store;
 ```

-## Using Your RecordSet(s)
+## Using Your ReduxRESTClient(s)
-Each sub-class of RecordSet that you create and add to your store can they be used to:
+Each sub-class of ReduxRESTClient that you create and add to your store can they be used to:

 1. Send requests to your REST APIs, via CRUD actions (create()/read()/update()/delete())
 2. Read the list of records stored in the slice via a variety of selectors (eg. getAll() get(id), where(...))